Dr. Tracy Dennis-Tiwary

-Tracy A. Dennis-Tiwary, Ph.D. is a professor of psychology and neuroscience, Director of the Emotion Regulation Lab, and Co-Executive Director of the Center for Health Technology at Hunter College, where the mission is to connect researchers, community stakeholders, and technology innovators to bridge the healthcare gap.
-As Founder and CSO of Arcade Therapeutics, she translates neuroscience and cognitive therapy techniques into gamified, clinically validated digital therapeutics for mental health.
-She has published over 100 scientific articles and delivered over 400 presentations at academic conferences and for corporate clients.
-She has been featured throughout the media, including the New York Times, Wall Street Journal, ABC, CBS, CNN, NPR, The Today Show, and Bloomberg Television.
+Tracy A. Dennis-Tiwary, Ph.D. is a scientist, entrepreneur, and author.
+She is a professor of psychology and neuroscience, Director of the Emotion Regulation Lab at Hunter College, The City University of New York, and co-founder and CSO of Arcade Therapeutics, where she translates cutting-edge neuroscience research into gamified, clinically validated digital therapeutics for mental health.
+She has been featured throughout the media, including the New York Times, Wall Street Journal, Washington Post, NPR, ABC, CBS, CNN, The Today Show, and Bloomberg Television.

 Emotions and our ability to flexibly control them play a key role in mental and physical health.
 With this as a starting point, our current research examines teen anxiety and risk factors in suicide, the role of cognitive biases in anxiety, stress, and substance-related problems, digital therapeutics, and the impact of technology on well-being and relationships.
 Fundamental to all these questions is the need to better understand the conditions under which emotions, thoughts, and behavior are aligned to promote our well-being and how interventions or behavioral change can optimize this balance.